rohnugu/base-drafts/draft-ietf-quic-qpack.md

 After processing a set of instructions on the encoder stream, the decoder will emit a Table State Synchronize instruction on the decoder stream.
-The instruction begins with the '1' one-bit pattern.
-The instruction specifies the total number of dynamic table inserts and duplications since the last Table State Synchronize, encoded as a 7-bit prefix integer.
+The instruction begins with the '10' two-bit pattern.
+The instruction specifies the total number of dynamic table inserts and duplications since the last Table State Synchronize, encoded as a 6-bit prefix integer.
 The encoder uses this value to determine which table entries are vulnerable to head-of-line blocking.

 A decoder MAY coalesce multiple synchronization updates into a single update.
 A